Contrasting PureCycle Technologies (PCT) & The Competition

-PureCycle Technologies (NYSE:PCT – Get Rating) is one of 20 public companies in the “Plastics materials & resins” industry, but how does it compare to its competitors?
-We will compare PureCycle Technologies to related companies based on the strength of its analyst recommendations, institutional ownership, earnings, profitability, dividends, valuation and risk.
+PureCycle Technologies (NYSE:PCT – Get Rating) is one of 20 public companies in the “Plastics materials & resins” industry, but how does it weigh in compared to its rivals?
+We will compare PureCycle Technologies to related companies based on the strength of its analyst recommendations, dividends, earnings, valuation, risk, profitability and institutional ownership.

-This is a summary of recent ratings and recommmendations for PureCycle Technologies and its competitors, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for PureCycle Technologies and its rivals, as reported by MarketBeat.

 |Sell Ratings